-Now that we live in Orange County, Las Vegas is a quick 45-minute plane ride away, and we took full advantage of it this past weekend.
-We’ve been a few times before, but never during the holidays and I was thrilled to see The Strip decked out in its festive best.
-On a fun, unrelated note, our weekend coincided with the National Final Rodeo, and an unexpected delight was seeing cowboys, young and old strolling around town.
-If you’re thinking of coming for the holidays, I would definitely recommend checking out Christmas in Las Vegas if you want to see a different side of this city.
+Now that we live in Orange County, Las Vegas is a quick 45-minute plane ride away, and we took advantage of the close proximity this past weekend.
+We’ve been a few times before, but never in December and I was thrilled to see The Strip in its seasonal best.
+If you’re thinking of coming for the holidays, I would definitely recommend experiencing Christmas in Las Vegas if you want to see a different, more festive side of the city.

-The highlight for me were the Christmas decorations in various hotels on The Strip.
-Not all hotels had Christmas decorations, but when they did, they were quite impressive.
+The highlight for me was the holiday decorations in various resorts on The Strip.
+Not all hotels were decked out, but those that were were quite impressive.

-While you’re at the Bellagio make sure to check out the holiday-themed Fountains at the Bellagio, which feature classic holiday tunes.
+While you’re at the Bellagio make sure to check out the holiday-themed Fountains at the Bellagio, which are timed to classic holiday tunes.
 Check the schedule here.
 Unfortunately, we weren’t able to see them due to high winds, but it’s just an excuse to come back!

-Although the Bellagio was impressive, I have to say that my favorite was the Chrismas displays at the Wynn hotel.
-The were two illuminated tree canopy walkways, complete with lit-up miniature villages inspired by Gulliver’s Travels.
+Although the Bellagio was impressive, I have to say that my favorite was the Christmas display at the Wynn hotel.
+There were two illuminated tree canopy walkways, complete with six lit-up miniature villages inspired by Gulliver’s Travels.
 I’m a sucker for holiday light displays and this one surprised me in the best of ways.
-It is a perfect backdrop for photos and is located in the main atrium right next to the equally enchanting Parasol Down bar, which is known for its dancing parasols and views of the Lake of Dreams and a 40-foot waterfall.

 Honest talk: I was not expecting Las Vegas to get so cold.
-I guess I thought since it was a desert and it was always pretty hot when I visited previously, so it couldn’t be that chilly.
+I guess I thought since it was a desert and it was always pretty hot when I previously visited, so it couldn’t be that chilly during winter.
 I was sorely mistaken.
-Luckily, though that means you can do festive things like outdoor ice skating.
-The Cosmopolitan (one of my favorite hotels on The Strip), has an outdoor skating rink in place of the rooftop pool.
-There’s frequent fake snow, as well fire pits you can reserve in advance and sip on hot chocolate, as well as seasonal small bites.
+Luckily, though that means you can do festive things like outdoor ice skating at The Cosmopolitan.

-The Palazzo Waterfall Atrium and Gardens has a festive winter display, with a massive waterfall cascading from the second floor and decorations surrounding the colorful LOVE installation by artist Laura Kimpton.
-There are also decorations around the hotel property, including a holiday-themed gondola.
-One thing that I didn’t get to try was the seasonal treats at the Bouchon Bakery, that we couldn’t find until we passed by it in our Uber going to our hotel (but now know it’s located next to the Walgreens out front in The Venetian).
+The Palazzo Waterfall Atrium and Gardens has a festive winter display that complements the massive waterfall cascading from the second floor and the colorful LOVE installation by artist Laura Kimpton.
+There are also decorations throughout the hotel property, including a holiday-themed gondola.

 The LINQ Promenade

-As one of the newest entertainment districts on The Strip, this outdoor space between the T-Mobile Arena, New York-New York, and Park MGM Las Vegas, has giant holiday light installations, food and drink selections, and seasonal entertainment.
-Santa makes a special guest appearance during Vegas Golden Knight home games up until Christmas.
+As one of the newest entertainment districts on The Strip, this area between New York-New York, and Park MGM Las Vegas, has giant holiday light installations, food and drink selections, and seasonal entertainment.
+Keep your eye out for carolers from 4-8 pm on the weekends.

 The Strip is not the only place where you can find noteworthy holiday decorations.
-From other locations in the city to neighboring cities, here’s alternative things to see and do during this season.
+From other locations in the city to neighboring cities, here are alternative things to see and do during the season.

-- Holiday Cactus Garden at Ethel M Chocolate Factory – for a true desert Christmas, head over to this chocolate factory that features three acres of cacti with over a million twinkling lights.
-Runs until January 5, 2020, dusk-10pm, with special holiday hours.
-Admission is free and includes a factory tour.
+- Holiday Cactus Garden at Ethel M Chocolate Factory – for a true desert Christmas, head over to this chocolate factory in nearby Henderson that features three acres of cacti with over a million twinkling lights.
+Runs until January 2, 2022, 5-10 pm, reservations required.
+Admission includes a factory tour.

 - Mystic Falls Winter Wonderland – witness the holiday transformation of the beloved indoor park at Sam’s Town, where you will see snow-covered trees and get to peek into Santa’s workshop.
 There is also an impressive nine-minute laser show that is accompanied by classic Christmas carols.

-- Fremont Street Experience -located in downtown, I found this area a great place to take a break from The Strip, but still experience a little bit of neon.
+- Fremont Street Experience -located downtown, I found this area a great place to take a break from The Strip, but still, experience a little bit of neon and the fun Viva Vision Light Show.
 Snap a pic with the 50-foot decorated Christmas tree and stay for the seasonal free concerts.

 Weather In Las Vegas In December